oyama/pico-midi-looper-ble/README.md

 ## Build and Installation

+You can either build the firmware yourself or download a prebuilt version:

+### Option 1: Build from source

 This project uses **pico-sdk** for building.
 Please follow the instructions in [Getting Started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) to set up your development environment in advance.

 ```bash